-2.6 C

 – Discover 18th-century royalty's opulence nestled in Haga Park, Stockholm

-A Royal Retreat in Haga Park, Stockholm
+Gustav III’s Pavilion: A Royal Retreat in Haga Park

-A Glimpse into Swedish Regency
+A glimpse into Swedish regency

 Note: Gustav III’s Pavilion (the palace itself) is temporarily closed for public tours during the 2024 season.

-Gustav III’s Pavilion – A Royal Retreat
+Gustav III’s Pavilion – A royal retreat

 Originally built as a royal retreat for King Gustav III, the pavilion was constructed between 1787 and 1792.
 Designed by architect Louis Jean Desprez, it served as a summer residence where the king could escape the formalities of court life.
 Gustav III intended it for leisure and private gatherings, reflecting his interest in the arts and neoclassical architecture.